 Aristolochia gigas Lindl.
-For other synonyms please refer to The Plant List.
+(Full list of synonyms available on The Plant List)

 Aristolochia grandiflora occurs naturally in the lowlands of southern Mexico to Panama and on Jamaica.
 It has been introduced elsewhere, including the southern United States as a food plant for swallowtail butterflies.
 It has also become naturalised in parts of Western Australia.

 Aristolochia grandiflora is a large, herbaceous climber with stems reaching 10 m or more.
 The leaves are broadly cordate (heart-shaped), smooth or downy.
 The flowers are tubular, ending in a wide heart-shaped mouth 10–20 cm across, with the point extended into a long tail up to 60 cm long.
 The flower is white, veined with brownish purple, but darker in the throat.
 It opens at dawn and gives off a foul smell that attracts pollinators, mostly flies and hornets.
 The flowers close again at dusk.